theheking/babs-rna-seq/practical_overview/Week1B_1_Introducing_the_Shell.md

 A _shell_ is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard/touchscreen combination.

-There are many reasons to learn about the shell:
+Advantages of using the shell:

 *   Bioinformatics tools can only be used through command line, or have more features compared to the GUI.
 *   Used for boring, repetitive tasks.